zhaochangming/BBF/doc/source/Python-Intro.rst

 Python-package Introduction
 ===========================

-This document gives a basic walk-through of TrBF Python-package.
+This document gives a basic walk-through of BBF Python-package.

 **List of other helpful links**